HCook86/docker-nginx-react-autossl-boilerplate/README.md

 ## Notes

 This stack uses the [docker-nginx-auto-ssl](https://github.com/Valian/docker-nginx-auto-ssl) container to automatically renew the SSL certificates.

+The React application is built inside the container.

 If you require further configuration, you are welcome to edit the nginx.conf file, Dockerfile or docker-compose files.